neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Policy/BlockAccount.md

-# BlockAccount Method (UInt160)
+# BlockAccount Method

-Sets the blocked accounts
+Sets the blocked accounts.
+Transactions sent from the blocked accounts will not be packaged by consensus nodes.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../neo.md)